spectrum4/spectrum4/README.md

 handler.
 Some information about trapping memory writes is [here](https://www.cnblogs.com/pengdonglin137/p/14091950.html).
 This particular guide is focussed on EL2 handling of EL1 memory accesses, but the same principles should apply with EL1 handling of EL0 memory accesses.
-Currently MMU is not enabled, and interrupts are not enabled, so this code hasn't been written yet.
+The MMU is enabled, and so are interrupts.
+At the moment the interrupt routine doesn't do anything.
+It is fired by a timer.

 The display file and attributes file differ from the Spectrum 128K as follows: